kbranch/Magpie/README.md

 Flags that were added to the randomizer after Magpie was last updated will appear in the list.
 Because flags can do a lot of different things, these may or may not be relevant or functional without an update to Magpie.

 ## Autotracker
 Magpie uses a separate autotracker program that runs locally and communicates with the site via websockets.
-The latest compiled autotracker is always availabe at [https://magpietracker.us/static/magpie-autotracker.exe](https://magpietracker.us/static/magpie-autotracker.exe) or from a link in the autotracker mini tab on the site.
+The latest packaged autotracker is always available at [https://magpietracker.us/static/magpie-autotracker.exe](https://magpietracker.us/static/magpie-autotracker.exe) or from a link in the autotracker mini tab on the site.

 No setup should be required beyond enabling autotracking in Magpie - just start the autotracker and a compatible emulator.